wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 2.0.63 ( 03 November 2022 ) =
+* Fixed: Video ad should be clickable #625
+* Fixed: Video ad  size should be controllable #625
+* Fixed: Video ad  should play in loop #625
+* Fixed: Lightbox alignment issues #625
+* Fixed: Popup ads not showing mobile version ad image #625
+* Fixed: Carousel ads are not working in AMP #626
+* Fixed: Need alt attribute for ad image #628
+* Fixed: Cube ads have some issue related to accessibility lighthouse test report #632
+* Fixed: Link expired message coming when editing yoast field in the post #629

 = 2.0.62 ( 19 October 2022 ) =
 * Fixed: License key renewed but not updating, neither there's an option to refresh the key  #615